snrnats/doc-centre/docfx_project/reports/location-performance.md

 # Shipping Location Performance

-The **Shipping Location Performance** report gives an overview of the consignment volume and shipping lead times coming through each of your shipping locations.
+The **Shipping Location Performance** report gives an overview of consignment volume and shipping lead times from each of your shipping locations.

 It comprises an **Average Days from Shipping to Receipt by Carriers** line graph, a **Carrier Usage** bar chart, an **Average Days to Ship By Shipping Location** bar chart, and a **Consignments Over Time By Shipping Location** line graph.

 <a href="../images/reports/location-performance.png" target="_blank">
     <img src="../images/reports/location-performance.png"/>